tidepool-org/dfaker/developer_documentation.md

 - `-r` sets the travel parameter to True, generating data within multiple timezones.
 - `-p` allows the user to specify the pump used for data generation.
     + Currently, only `Medtronic`, `Tandem` and `OmniPod` pumps are supported.
+    + Each pumps results in slightly different settings objects
+    + If no pump is specified, the default is set to Medtronic and a warning is logged to the user.

 Running the help command
 ```